Covid-19 Vaccination Information

-Covid-19 Vaccination Information**

 If you are attending another practice for your vaccination you may wish to bring a health summary with you- please talk to your doctor about this.
 If you are new to Florence St. Family Practice, a health summary from your previous GP or a consultation prior to your Covid-19 Vaccine appointment would be helpful.

-	As this is a new vaccine, lengthy protocols have been put in place, you will need to allow up to 45 minutes for your vaccination.
-There is a CONSENT FORM you will need to compete prior to your vaccination.
+As these are new vaccines, lengthy protocols have been put in place, you will need to allow up to 45 minutes for your vaccination.
+There is a CONSENT FORM you will need to complete prior to your vaccination.
 Ideally you should download, print and complete this form prior to your appointment.
 It is advisable to read the “Preparing for your Covid-19 vaccination”, Information on your Covid-19 vaccine and “After your Covid-19 vaccination” prior to your appointment (see links below).

 The flu vaccine is also currently available.
-Please be aware that you need to allow at least two weeks between the flu vaccine and the Covid-19 vaccine.
+Please be aware that you need to allow at least one week between the flu vaccine and the Covid-19 vaccine.
 They cannot be given at the same time.
 As we are already in winter and there is a waitlist for the covid vaccine, please have your flu vaccine as soon as possible.

-	As supplies are limited, please cancel your Covid-19 vaccine appointment as soon as possible if:
+As appointments are limited, please cancel your Covid vaccine appointment as soon as possible if:

 - you are unwell with fever, cough or other possible Covid-19 symptoms